 Jazz 2 is Tuesday and Thursday at 7:30 am.

-Team meeting links have been sent to all Jazz students at email@example.com.
+Team meeting links are sent to all Jazz students at firstname.lastname@example.org.

 Email any questions to interim band director Jay Gillespie at